 Faculty in the Economic Development program place a high priority on helping students gain internship experience with local and international development-focused organizations.
-Upon graduation, students are strongly encouraged to secure a full-time, overseas assignment with, e.g., the Peace Corps or the Mennonite Central Committee.
-Graduates of this program will also be prepared to pursue graduate work in development studies.
+Upon graduation, students often secure overseas or urban assignments with a variety of community and economic empowerment organizations: The Peace Corps, Mennonite Central Committee, World Vision, The United Nations, USAID, municipal development offices, bi-lateral aid agencies, or a wide variety of other employers.
+And since this is not only a social empowerment degree but also a business degree, many who graduate from this program present as strong candidates for employment in the business sector.
+Furthermore, our graduates are excellently poised to pursue further graduate education.
 This major has no concentrations, but students are strongly advised to take a minor (or major) with the language, anthropology, environmental studies, missions, political science or sociology department.

 Eastern's Economic Development program is one of the few of its kind among peer institutions.
 Unlike other programs which focus primarily on economics or anthropology, the Economic Development program at Eastern requires student to work through a unique blend of business, theology, philosophy, sociology, anthropology and economics.
 Students are challenged to think through biblical and theological implications related to the empowerment of marginalized communities, the epistemology of prevailing economic opinions and approaches, and the social structure of local communities.

-- Eastern is situated just outside the major, historic urban metropolis of Philadelphia, a diverse city which evinces all of the benefits and challenges of a major urban center and which provides unique learning and living opportunities for students.
+- Ideal Philadelphia Location: Eastern is situated just outside the major, historic urban metropolis of Philadelphia, a diverse city which evinces all of the benefits and challenges of a major urban center and which provides unique learning and living opportunities for students.

-- At Eastern, we integrate Christian faith and business with a missional justice focus.
+- Faith and Business: At Eastern, we integrate Christian faith and business with a missional justice focus.

-- Each major within the Business Department is built upon a breadth of business disciplines such as economics, marketing, accounting, ethics and theology.
+- Business Disciplines: Each major within the Business Department is built upon a breadth of business disciplines such as economics, marketing, accounting, ethics and theology.

-- Eastern's Business Internship Program is a faculty led initiative that seeks to provide students with working experiences to enhance their classroom knowledge.
+- Internships: Eastern's Business Internship Program is a faculty-led initiative that seeks to provide students with working experiences to enhance their classroom knowledge.

 - The Enactus Chapter at Eastern University is a 4x Regional Champion, recognizing their pursuit of social entrepreneurship on campus, in urban Philadelphia and in Rwanda.

-- Faculty members have expertise in small business start-ups, includes: 30 years of corporate experience with Fortune 500 companies, nonprofit organizations, business ethics, economics, development, board development, and missions.
+- Experienced Faculty: Faculty members have expertise in small business start-ups, includes: 30 years of corporate experience with Fortune 500 companies, nonprofit organizations, business ethics, economics, development, board development, and missions.